 ◊ No discovery of disqualifying factors prior to licensure;

 ◊ Payment of the initial licensure fee within one (1) year of notification of successful passage of the examination for Florida licensure; and

 ◊ Completion of Initial Licensure Form,

 All licensees are responsible for knowing the laws and rules that regulate their profession.
 The laws in Chapter 484,Part I, Florida Statutes (F.S.), are directly related to the profession of Opticianry, and Chapter 456, F.S., governs all health care professions licensed by the Department of Health.
 Rule Chapter 64B12, Florida Administrative Code (F.A.C.), are the rules that govern the profession of Opticianry.
 Rule Chapter 64B29, F.A.C., are the rules that govern optical establishments.
-This page is intended to be a summary only of the requirements for Florida licensure, for complete details go the Board of Opticianry Website
+This page is intended to be a summary only of the requirements for Florida licensure.
+For complete details, go to the Board of Opticianry Website.

 The Three Required Exams For Florida Licensure

-Prior to applying to take the Practical Exam you must National Opticianry successfully pass the National Opticianry Competency Examination (ABO Exam) and the Contact Lens Registry Examination (NCLE Exam) through the American Board of Opticianry and National Contact Lens Examiners.
+Prior to applying to take the National Opticianry Practical Exam, you must successfully pass the National Opticianry Competency Examination (ABO Exam) and the Contact Lens Registry Examination (NCLE Exam) through the American Board of Opticianry and National Contact Lens Examiners.

-To assist you prepare for these important exams Professional Opticians of Florida offers Exam Prep Courses in two formats, Online Review courses that are available anytime or Live Review courses that are offer twice a year during our conference events and a 4-week Webinar Series.
+To assist you in preparing for these important exams, Professional Opticians of Florida offers ABO/NCLE Exam Reviews in three formats, Online Review courses that are available anytime, Live Review courses that are offered twice a year during our conference events and a 4-week Webinar Series.